franciscorichter/deepCausal/README.md

 ## **Contact**

-For any questions or issues, feel free to open an issue on this repository or contact the maintainer directly at [your.email@example.com](mailto:your.email@example.com).
+For any questions or feedback, please open an issue on this repository or contact the maintainer at [your.email@example.com](mailto:your.email@example.com).